jameshfisher/jameshfisher.com/_posts/2017-05-07-dont-trust-cat.md

 ---
 title: Don't trust `cat`!
 tags: []
+summary: >-
+  `cat` can hide malicious content behind terminal control sequences, so you should not trust its visual output.
+Use `less` or `hexdump` to inspect files instead.
 ---

 To read a file `foo` in the terminal, we do `cat foo`, and the contents of the file are printed out.
 But because terminal control sequences are _in-band_ as ordinary stdout bytes, `cat`ting a file can do more than you think!
 You should not trust the visual output of cat as a faithful representation of the file contents.